maplessmann/maplessmann/README.md

 ✍️ &nbsp; I write about programming on my blog [matheusplessmann.com](https://matheusplessmann.com/)

-⚙️ &nbsp; I have been working with JavaScript, React, Gatsby, GraphQL and Redux
+⚙️ &nbsp; I've been working with JavaScript, React, Gatsby, GraphQL and Redux

 👨‍🏫 &nbsp; I love to mentor other developers